NotDarkn/ultradocs/docs/any/1-limbo/any-1-2.md

     <b>Difficulty</b>: Slightly Easy (2/5)
 </font>

-Fire an overheat saw at the middle of the skull on the locked door for the second wave drones <br/>
+Dash fire an overheat saw at the middle of the skull on the locked door for the second wave drones <br/>
 Charge an over pump and use a knuckleblaster shockwave followed by a [Over Pump Dodge](/speedrun-tech.md#over-pump-dodge) to clear the filth <br/>
 Place a [Rocket Trap](/speedrun-tech.md#rocket-traps) for one set of schisms <br/>
-malicious rail the other <br/>
+Malicious rail the other <br/>
+You don't need to hit the schisms directly, just shoot the wall at the back of the tunnel and it should kill <br/>
 Use dash slides to reach the shortcut and open it with jumpstart <br/>
 Slam down then dash to the checkpoint